ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Social and ethical implications

-TO DO: edit this + add more implications

-Ethical issues concerning data privacy and security of our prototype were addressed by our team, particularly during the later stages of the project.
+Ethical issues concerning data privacy and security of our prototype were addressed by our team throughout the project.
+Let's consider these.

 ### Our ethical responsibilities